haacked/haacked.com/_posts/2016/2016-02-29-regex-turkish-i.md

 }
 ```

-As I expected, these did not match `ShİftKey` but did match `ShIftKey` as intended.
+As I expected, these did not match `ShİftKey` but did match `ShIftKey`, contrary to the C# behavior.
 I also tried these tests with my machine set to the Turkish culture just in case something else weird is going on.

 It seems like .NET is the only one that behaves in this unexpected manner.
 Though to be fair, I didn't conduct an exhaustive experiment of popular languages.